-Do make sure you use photographs legally, too!
+(On a side note, do make sure you use photographs legally, too!
 Copyright for photos is the reverse of what most people think - ALL photos are copyright unless stated otherwise.
-To learn more, read this Hub.
+To learn more, read this Hub.)

 Tip #7: Keep Your External Links Low

-I don't mean you mustn't link to other websites: Google will reward you for including links to good quality sites.
+I don't mean you mustn't link to other websites: Google will reward you for including helpful links to good quality sites.
 I mean keep them low down in the Hub.
 The reason is simple - if a reader sees a link to another site before they get to an ad, they may follow that link and never come back to click on the ad!

 So keep your links to other Hubs or other websites to the last couple of paragraphs.
 And don't go link-crazy: only link if the other Hub or site adds real value to your Hub.
 A sea of blue links only annoys your readers - and they'll be even more annoyed if they follow the links and don't find it helpful.
 Besides, the more links you create, the more work you're creating for yourself, because you're more likely to have broken links in the future - and Google doesn't like broken links.

 If you've written several Hubs on the same subject, interlink them.
-I don't just mean put them in groups - I mean mention your other Hubs in the text, (e.g. "...as I explained in my Hub on Belly Dance Workouts").
+I don't just mean put them in groups - I mean mention your other Hubs in the text, (e.g. "...as I explained in my Hub on The Basic Rules").
 These are called contextual links and Google loves them.